spiffe/java-spiffe/README.md

 ## Overview

-The JAVA-SPIFFE library provides functionality to fetch SVIDs Bundles from a Workload API
+The JAVA-SPIFFE library provides two components:

+ - a Client that implements the functionality to fetch SVIDs Bundles from a Workload API.

+ - a SVID based KeyStore and TrustStore implementation that handles the certificates in memory and receives the updates asynchronously from the Workload API.
+Using the terminology of the Java Security API, this library provides a custom Security Provider that can be installed in the JVM.

-## SPIFFE Workload API ClientExample
+## SPIFFE Workload API Client Example

-The `X509SvidFetcher` provides the method `registerListener` that allows a consumer to register a listener to get the X509-SVIDS whenever the Workload API something new to send.
+The `X509SVIDFetcher` provides the method `registerListener` that allows a consumer to register a listener to get the X509-SVIDS whenever the Workload API has a new SVID to push.

-The channel is configured based on the Address (tcp or unix socket) and the OS detected.
+The gRPC channel is configured based on the Address (tcp or unix socket) and the OS detected.

-## Use
+### Use

 ```
-Fetcher<List<X509SVID>> svidFetcher = new X509SvidFetcher("/tmp/agent.sock");
+Fetcher<List<X509SVID>> svidFetcher = new X509SVIDFetcher("/tmp/agent.sock");
 Consumer<List<X509SVID>> certificateUpdater;
 certificateUpdater = certs -> {
     certs.forEach(svid -> {